 7.2 The fundamental right to form associations or unions means the liberty of citizens to form a legal entity in order to act collectively in a field of mutual interests.
-The concept of Freedom of Association and the purpose which it serves has been elucidated by the European Court of Human Rights in the case of James, Young and Webster v UK.
+The concept of Freedom of Association and the purpose which it serves has been elucidated by the European Court of Human Rights in the case of James, Young and Webster v UK69.
 This case involved the issue of permissibility of closed shops and the question arose as to whether freedom of association also involved the freedom to dissociate.
-Defining what is referred to as the positive freedom of association, the Court declares thus:
+Defining what is referred to as the positive freedom of association in contradistinction with the negative freedom of association, the Court declares thus: